Sleep Medicine Billing Services in New Mexico

 The most frequent sleep medicine denials we see from NM payers include a split-night study (diagnostic portion followed by cpap titration) bills as 95811 only if the diagnostic portion meets minimum criteria — typically 2+ hours of recording with an ahi above threshold, payers increasingly require home sleep testing (95800-95801) before authorizing in-lab polysomnography (95810), medicare requires cpap usage data showing 4+ hours per night for 70% of nights within a consecutive 30-day period during the first 90 days.
 Our team catches these before submission by applying both sleep medicine coding expertise and NM payer-specific rules to every claim.

-Centennial Care routes sleep medicine patients through 3 managed care plans: BCBS NM, Presbyterian, Western Sky.
+Turquoise Care (replaced Centennial Care July 1, 2024) routes sleep medicine patients through 4 managed care plans: Blue Cross Blue Shield of New Mexico, Molina Healthcare of New Mexico (new July 2024), Presbyterian Health Plan, UnitedHealthcare Community Plan (new July 2024).
 Each MCO has its own sleep medicine authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your sleep medicine practice gets paid correctly.

 Most NM sleep medicine practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your sleep medicine workflows, and start submitting claims to Presbyterian Health Plan, Centennial Care, Medicare, and all your NM payers with no downtime.
+We connect to your EHR, learn your sleep medicine workflows, and start submitting claims to Presbyterian Health Plan (PHP, owned by Presbyterian Healthcare Services) and Blue Cross Blue Shield of New Mexico, Turquoise Care (replaced Centennial Care July 1, 2024), Medicare, and all your NM payers with no downtime.

 Fix Your New Mexico Sleep Medicine Billing